 Depression and sadness do intertwine, but just chalking your experience up to “feeling sad” oversimplifies clinical depression.
 All humans feel intensely at times as we ride the ups and downs of life’s journey.
 But clinical depression alters your life significantly.
 It’s like being in a constant funk that you’re unable to pull yourself out of for days, weeks, months, or maybe even years.
 And these feelings can affect your ability to live your everyday life in a healthy way because of the negativity pervading the perceptions about yourself and your life.

-If you have been experiencing depression, hopelessness, or helplessness for more than two weeks, we suggest seeking help from a professional therapist specialized in depression.
+If you have been experiencing depression, hopelessness, or helplessness for more than two weeks, we suggest seeking help from a professional therapist specializing in depression.
 If you have more severe symptoms, such as suicidal thoughts, consult a medical professional right away.

 Finding the right treatment for your depression